heeropang/VirtualPullDown/README.md

 # **VirtualPulldown v.1**

-VirtualPulldown is a command line tool designed to discover phage-encoded recombination directionality factors (RDFs) that specifically interact with large serine integrases (LSIs).
-It automates the formatting and preparation of input sequence pairs for structure prediction using [LocalColabFold](https://github.com/YoshitakaMo/localcolabfold), streamlining the process for large-scale analyses.
+VirtualPulldown is a command-line tool designed to discover phage-encoded recombination directionality factors (RDFs) that specifically interact with large serine integrases (LSIs).
+It automates the identification of prophage regions and the formatting and preparation of input sequence pairs for structure prediction using [LocalColabFold](https://github.com/YoshitakaMo/localcolabfold), enabling large-scale analyses

-The script supports batch processing of multiple genomic sequences, enabling high-throughput identification of candidate RDF-LSI interactions.
-This makes [VirtualPulldown v.1](https://github.com/heeropang/v_pulldown) ideal for researchers investigating phage LSI recombination systems or exploring protein-protein interactions across diverse datasets.
+The script supports batch processing of multiple genomic sequences for identification of candidate RDF-LSI interactions, making it ideal for high-throughput exploration of protein-protein interactions across diverse datasets.

-For broader applications beyond RDF-LSI systems, see [VirtualPulldown v.2](https://github.com/heeropang/VirtualPulldown_v.2), designed for general users.
+## See [VirtualPulldown v.2](https://github.com/heeropang/VirtualPulldown_v.2) for applications beyond the RDF-LSI system.

 ## Getting started with *VirtualPullDown*
 This package streamlines the virtual pulldown experiment through ColabFold by utilizing three steps: